menu

 Every national park manages its backcountry permit system differently.
 The best resource for information is going to the official nps.gov website for the park or rec.gov, which typically has more up to date information about permit lotteries and reservations.

 Located in Aspen, the iconic Maroon Bells are the most photographed mountains in Colorado.
-The best place to view the Maroon Bells is from Maroon Lake in the Maroon-Bells Recreation Area.
-The Maroon-Bells Recreation Area is also the gateway to the Maroon-Bells Wilderness, where you can find some of the most scenic hiking trails in Colorado.
+The best place to view the Maroon Bells is from Maroon Lake in the Maroon Bells Recreation Area.
+The Maroon Bells Recreation Area is also the gateway to the Maroon Bells-Snowmass Wilderness, where you can find some of the most scenic hiking trails in Colorado.
+The Maroon Bells-Snowmass Wilderness has a separate permit system for backpacking.

-Due to the world-renowned popularity of the Bells and limited parking infrastructure, a vehicle parking reservation system has been put into place.
-Even though the Maroon-Bells Recreation Area is managed by the U.S. Forest Service, the parking reservation and shuttle system are managed by the Aspen Chamber of Commerce.
+The U.S. Forest Service put a vehicle reservation system in place due to the world-renowned popularity of the Bells and limited parking infrastructure.
+Reservations are required between May 15-October 31, 2025.
+The Maroon Bells Recreation Area is managed by the U.S. Forest Service, while the parking reservation and shuttle system is managed by the Aspen Chamber of Commerce.

 • Evening Parking: 5pm-12am MST

 If you aren’t able to get a parking reservation you can also take the shuttle from Aspen Highlands.
-Reservations for the shuttle are made through the same site as the parking reservations, so it’s easy to pivot to plan B if things are sold out!
+You can make reservations for the shuttle on the same site, so it’s easy to pivot if things are sold out!

 Cost: $10